8:15 am Welcoming Address

-Attend this comprehensive presentation overviewing a unique resource for anyone involved or interested in the global permanent magnet industry.
-This presentation includes an overview of the today’s global permanent magnet industry, with a focus on recent trends in North America.
-Also identifies how to easily learn about the primary world-wide industry players and offers clarification regarding a number of interesting, yet incorrect, perceptions regarding the magnet industry.
+Attend this presentation for a comprehensive overview of the today’s global permanent magnet industry, with a focus on recent trends in North America.
+It will also identify how to easily learn about the primary world-wide industry players and offers clarification regarding a number of interesting, yet incorrect, perceptions regarding the magnet industry.
 This presentation includes an overview of the many applications where magnets can be utilized, an update regarding China’s overall impact on the industry, plus identification of other very important industry resources and references.

 Walter Benecki, President, Walter T. Benecki LLC